|

 dynamic complexity (5).
 In essence we can subdivide layers 1 & 2 into

-two; (1a) We don’t agree about the extent
+two; (1a) We don’t

-agree about the nature of the
+agree about the extent of the

-of the solution – dynamic complexity.
-(2b) We don’t agree about the completeness
+the solution – dynamic complexity.
+(2b) We don’t

 of the solution – detail complexity.
 When we reach the discussion on the Thinking